ssilverman/QNEthernet/README.md

 * `setHostname(hostname)`: Sets the DHCP client hostname.
 The empty string will set the hostname to nothing.
 To use something other than the default at system start, call this before calling `begin`.
+* `waitForLink(timeout)`: Waits for the specified timeout (milliseconds) for a link to be detected.
+This is useful when setting a static IP and making connections as a client.
+Returns whether a link was detected within the given timeout.
 * `waitForLocalIP(timeout)`: Waits for the specified timeout (milliseconds) for the system to have a local IP address.
 This is useful when waiting for a DHCP-assigned address.
 Returns whether the system obtained an address within